 - Where an applicant would be exempt from providing additional English language evidence from an older qualification but provides a more recent qualification that shows a level which is below CEFR B2, any offer made will be conditional on meeting the English language requirements for the course.
 For example, an Indian XII or a Bachelor degree from Nigeria taken in 2011 would be overridden by an IELTS test with an overall score of 5.0 taken in 2017.

-Some courses will require additional checks to be undertaken in order for an applicant to gain admittance.
-These will be detailed in the relevant School’s admissions policy, however some of the most common checks are highlighted below.
+Some courses will require additional checks to be undertaken in order for a candidate to gain admittance.
+These will be detailed in the relevant school’s admissions policy, however some of the most common checks are highlighted below.

 Disclosure and Barring Service (DBS) and Fitness to Practice

 In order to comply with the requirements of relevant professional bodies, applicants to certain vocational or professional courses may be required to pass checks by the Disclosure and Barring Service (DBS), and/or to demonstrate medical fitness to train prior to being admitted.
 Applicants will be advised if these or any other conditions apply when they are made an offer of a place.

 Academic Technology Approval Scheme (ATAS)